Tankless vs Tank Water Heater: A Comprehensive Guide

 Installing a tankless model can be more complex and, consequently, more expensive.
 They often require larger gas lines, special venting, or additional electric circuits… it can get a bit tricky.
 It’s all about making the right connections, literally and figuratively.

-On the contrary, tank models usually have simpler and less expensive installation procedures.
-It’s like they just fit right in without much fuss.
 But remember, while the initial cost of tankless vs tank water heater can seem steep, the long-term value might just balance the scales in favor of tankless models.

 Maintenance Requirements and Longevity